MeteoSwiss/opendata-forecast-data/README.md

 curl -s -i "<pre-signed URL>" | awk -F': ' '/x-amz-meta-sha256/ {print $0}'
 ```

-4. Compare both hash values.
-If they match, the forecast data is save to use.
+3. Compare the two hash values.
+If they match, your forecast data file is safe to use.

 </details>